Skip to content

 Making a decision

-Applications are normally approved with conditions or refused.
+Applications are usually either approved with conditions or refused.
 Most planning applications are decided by the Head of Service under delegated powers.

-However, many applications are presented to the Planning Committee for a decision.
-The Committee Agendas are published in advance and the meetings are open to the public to attend.
-Please visit Democracy in Islington for more details.
+But many applications are presented to the Planning Committee for a decision.
+The Committee Agendas are published in advance and the meetings are open to the public to attend - visit Democracy in Islington for more details.
+The Planning Committee and its sub-committees are held in person at Islington Town Hall.

 Appeal